 These higher energy levels will overcome the voltage and current loss caused by the weeds and maintains energy levels on the fence line.
 If the wire remains in contact with the energizer, the energy can push past weeds or vegetation to keep the fence hot.

-Zareba® low impedance energizers are designed to reach their maximum energy output at low resistance levels, or low ohms.
-This allows our energizers to produce their maximum energy output when it is needed most; when heavy fence load is on the fence line.
+Zareba® low impedance energizers are designed to reach their maximum energy output at low resistance levels or low ohms.
+This allows our energizers to produce their maximum energy output when needed most: when heavy fence load is on the fence line.

-Weed control is still important to your electric fence system, even if you purchase a low impedance energizer.
+Weed control is still needed to keep your electric fence system running, even if you purchase a low impedance energizer.
+The longer that you let weeds build up, the higher the possibility that they will affect your fence.
 Weed control methods to consider:

-- Repair weakened areas near your fence line were weeds have a chance to take hold.
+- Repair weakened areas near your fence line where weeds have a chance to take hold.

 - Reduce foot traffic near your fence line.
-When soil gets compacted, grass has trouble growing, which poses to potential for weed growth.
+When soil gets compacted, grass has trouble growing, which poses the potential for weed growth.